We don’t support this browser anymore.

 Shell plc (SHEL) Ordinary EUR0.07

-FTSE 100:0.26%
+FTSE 100:0.19%

-Market closed Prices as at close on 23 April 2024 Prices delayed by at least 15 minutes | Switch to live prices |
+Market closed Prices as at close on 28 June 2024 Prices delayed by at least 15 minutes | Switch to live prices |

-Market closed Prices as at close on 23 April 2024 Prices delayed by at least 15 minutes | Switch to live prices |
+Market closed Prices as at close on 28 June 2024 Prices delayed by at least 15 minutes | Switch to live prices |

-Market closed Prices as at close on 23 April 2024 Prices delayed by at least 15 minutes | Switch to live prices |
+Market closed Prices as at close on 28 June 2024 Prices delayed by at least 15 minutes | Switch to live prices |

 The selling price currently displayed is higher than the buying price.
 This can occur temporarily for a variety of reasons; shortly before the market opens, after the market closes or because of extraordinary price volatility during the trading day.

-HL comment (14 March 2024)
+HL comment (2 May 2024)

 Our view

-However, Shell's not entirely a one-trick pony.
-Its Liquified Natural Gas (LNG) trading division performed well this year, helping to offset some of the declines in other areas of the business.
+With oil production set to remain stable through to 2030, oil prices will remain an unpredictable but crucial element of the group’s fortunes.
 With geopolitical tensions remaining high and limited supply coming online in the near term, we think the outlook for this part of Shell's business remains positive.

-Over the long term, there are ongoing efforts to future-proof the business through renewables.
-But like the other parts of the business, its fortunes are largely at the mercy of prevailing energy prices, which lie outside of the group's control.
-Its earnings are still just a fraction of the group total for now, and recent results have shown just how volatile earnings from these activities can be.
+But like other parts of the business, renewables are largely at the mercy of prevailing energy prices, which lie outside of the group's control.
+Its earnings are still just a fraction of the group total for now.

-The valuation's recovered over the last year but remains some way below the long-term average suggesting that doubts remain over the longer-term viability of the business model.
+The valuation's recovered over the last year but remains some way below the long-term average, suggesting that doubts remain over the longer-term viability of the business model.
 For now, energy prices and, with them, Shell's current ability to provide returns to shareholders are likely to be the main drivers of sentiment.
 In our view, that means there's likely to be a lot of ups and downs along the way.

 Environmental, social and governance (ESG) risk